KTH/devops-course/contributions/essay/hhob-jaldu/README.md

 ## Title

-A deep comparison of dependabot and snyk and how to them into an organisation.
+A deep comparison of dependabot and snyk and how to integrate them into an organisation.

 ## Names and KTH ID